 Must see places in Bumthang

 Jakar Dzong or Jakar Yugyel Dzong is the fortress of the Bumthang District in central Bhutan.
-The name Jakar Dzong is derived from the word Jakarp(White bird) built in 1554 by Ralung Hierarch when he came to Bhutan.
-Jakar Dzong is one of the largest fortresses in Bhutan with a circumference of more than 1500 metre.
+The name Jakar Dzong is derived from the word Jakarp(White bird) built-in 1554 by Ralung Hierarch when he came to Bhutan.
+Jakar Dzong is one of the largest fortresses in Bhutan with a circumference of more than 1500 metres.

 One of the most visited sights of Bumthang is Burning lake or Mebar Tsho.
 Pema Lingpa the treasure hunter of the 15th century had a dream urging him to go to that particular spot in the Tang Chuu river.
 After standing on the rocks looking into the depths, he discerned there was a temple at the bottom with many doors, one of which was open.
 He dove in and swam into a large cave where a woman with one eye handed him a treasure chest.
 As he took it from her he found himself back on dry land.